JanifyPremium/JanifyPremium/README.md

 ### Hi there 👋
-I'm Jana, a developer from Germany you can reach out to me via Github or Discord(same name as on github)!
+I'm Jana, a developer from Germany.
+You can reach out to me via Github or Discord(same name as on github)!

 ## My projects